1995 - 1996

 To the House Balcony

-To the other important spots in the garden
+To the important spots East-South

 To the House Balcony